CIS565-Fall-2013/Project4-Rasterizer/README.md

 To correct this, you can simply, set the model matrix accordingly.

 ```
-//Control the number of bodies in the simulation
 //main.cpp (line 96)
 glm::vec3 myRotationAxis(1.0f, 0.0f, 0.0f);
 //Change the 0.0f to -90f incase you need to align with y-axis
 glm::mat4 rotationMat = glm::rotate( 0.0f, myRotationAxis )
 ```

 If you need to render with a different color, you can alter,